AcademySoftwareFoundation/OpenColorIO/SECURITY.md

 ## File Format Expectations

-Attempting to read a .ocio file will:
+Attempting to read an OCIO config (YAML) file will:
 * Return success and produce a valid Config data structure in memory
 * Fail with an error

-The bulk of data read comes from transform files referenced by a Config.
-These files may be arbitrarily large, and may live on any accessible volume.
+The vast majority of data used by OCIO comes from user-supplied transform files referenced in a config.
+These files are arbitrarily large, may live on any accessible volume, and are loaded lazily when requested by a Processor.
-Referenced file paths support environment variable expansion, making OCIO's Processor invokation susceptible to environmental redirection.
-Files are only read when needed for finalizing a Processor, so no transform files should be accessed as a result of loading a Config.
+Referenced file paths may contain environment variables for expansion at load time.
+Config authors should consider the implications of this when defining file and search paths, to avoid the possibility of a maliciously modified environment redirecting file reads to an insecure location.

 It is a bug if some file causes the library to crash.
 It is a serious security issue if some file causes arbitrary code execution.

 OpenColorIO will attempt to associate a file's data and layout with a registered file format, regardless of a file's extension.
-Invalid input data results in an error.
+Only expected data structures will be read.
+It is a bug if reading invalid or malformed data from a file does not result in an immediate error.

 ## Runtime Library Expectations

 We consider the library to run with the same privilege as the linked code.
 As such, we do not guarantee any safety against malformed arguments.
 Provided functions are called with well-formed parameters, we expect the same set of behaviors as with file loading.

 It is a bug if calling a function with well-formed arguments causes the library to crash.
 It is a security issue if calling a function with well-formed arguments causes arbitrary code execution.

 We do not consider this as severe as file format issues because in most deployments the parameter space is not exposed to potential attackers.

 ## Proper Data Redaction

-A common concern when working with sensitive data is to ensure that distributed files are clean and do not possess any hidden data.
-There are a few surprising ways in which OpenVDB can maintain data that appears erased.

-The best practice for building a clean VDB is populate an empty grid voxel-by-voxel with the desired data and only copy known and trusted metadata fields.

-## Metadata

-VDBs will try to preserve metadata through most operations.
-This can provide an unexpected sidechannel for communication.
+A concern when reading sensitive data in a computer program is to ensure that data is only used and accessable in intended ways.
+OpenColorIO's public interface is not granted access to internal data structures read from transform files.
+Proprietary LUTs and related data are only exposed inasmuch as their source is accessable on the filesystem.

+However, approximate representations of transforms can be generated via OCIO's public Baker interface, or by requesting textures for OCIO's GPU renderer.